roaet/irl/README.md

 * NOOP executor: will output information
 * REST-JSON: will perform REST calls to provided API with particular auth info
+* REST-Implement: will attempt to generate a RESTful API that will satisfy the given requirements

 ## Dependencies ##